jross765/JGnuCashLibNTools/gnucash-api-ext/README.md

 This sub-module contains classes that provide a simplified, high-level interface for...

 * ...generating and maintaining stock accounts,
-* ...generating buy- and dividend transactions in a securities account (brokerage account),
+* ...generating buy- and dividend/distribution transactions in a securities account (brokerage account),
 * ...handling and tracking account lots for stock accounts (needed, e.g., to prepare German tax filings).

 ### TrxMgr